ShonTitor/Top8er/HowToHelp.md

 ## Contact
 If you have all these ready or have any questions please contact me on [twitter](https://twitter.com/Riokaru) or discord (Riokaru#7131).
-Make sure to send a `.zip`, `.rar` or any other format of your choice containing all the files to prevent any unwated compression and preserve the folder structure.
+Make sure to send a `.zip`, `.rar` or any other format of your choice containing all the files to prevent any unwanted compression and preserve the folder structure.